-Nevada is first in gold and silver mining, but it is legal gambling that brought prosperity.
+Nevada is first in gold and silver mining, but it was gambling that brought prosperity.
 Nevada is the driest state, and Las Vegas gets its water from Lake Mead behind Hoover Dam.
-I toured Death Valley.
+I toured Death Valley in 1993.

 29 NEW HAMPSHIRE

 New Hampshire is one of the 6 New England states and the first to hold presidential primaries every 4 years.
 My sister moved to New Hampshire, and my parents and I paid her a visit.

 30 NEW JERSEY

 31 NEW MEXICO

 White Sands National Park is inside the White Sands Missile Range.
 Roswell is famous as the site of an alleged flying saucer crash in 1947.
 It is a hoax.

 32 NEW YORK